Dark Chocolate – Secret health benefits

 1) Dark Chocolate is Good for Your Heart

-Studies show that eating a small amount of dark chocolate two or three times each week can help lower your blood pressure.
-Dark chocolate improves blood flow and may help prevent the formation of blood clots.
-Eating dark chocolate may also prevent arteriosclerosis (hardening of the arteries).
+Studies show that eating a small amount of this chocolate two or three times each week can help lower your blood pressure.
+It improves blood flow and may help prevent the formation of blood clots.
+Eating it may also prevent arteriosclerosis (hardening of the arteries).

 2) Dark Chocolate is Good for Your Brain

-Dark chocolate also contains caffeine, a mild stimulant.
-However, dark chocolate contains much less caffeine than coffee.
+It also contains caffeine, a mild stimulant.
+However, much less caffeine than coffee.
 A 1.5 ounce bar of dark chocolate contains 27 mg of caffeine, compared to the 200 mg found in an eight ounce cup of coffee.

 3) Dark Chocolate Helps Control Blood Sugar

 Dark chocolate helps keep your blood vessels healthy and your circulation unimpaired to protect against type 2 diabetes.
-The flavonoids in dark chocolate also help reduce insulin resistance by helping your cells to function normally and regain the ability to use your body’s insulin efficiently.
-Dark chocolate also has a low glycemic index, meaning it won’t cause huge spikes in blood sugar levels.
+The flavonoids also help reduce insulin resistance by helping your cells to function normally and regain the ability to use your body’s insulin efficiently.
+It also has a low glycemic index, meaning it won’t cause huge spikes in blood sugar levels.

 4) Dark Chocolate is Full of Antioxidants